danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 ## 4. Why is PostgreSQL not using existing indexes?

-Some common causes for SQL Server not to use (or not used as we expect) an existing index, and what we can do about it.
+Some common causes for PostgreSQL not to use (or not used as we expect) an existing index, and what we can do about it.

 ### Reason 1: The tipping point